Backlighting on Ubuntu 20.04 with an Dell XPS

 After a series of reboots, and back to square 1 I ran:

-sudo -i && echo 1000 > /sys/class/backlight/intell_backlight/brightness
+sudo -i && echo 1000 > /sys/class/backlight/intell_backlight/brightness which

 did change the value in the file, but didn’t change the brigntness.
 That gave me